Continuous improvement only demands you take one step at a time toward excellence.

 What Is Kaizen?

-Since Kaizen is an ongoing practice, there are certain principles you should follow to effectively execute this strategy.
+Since Kaizen is an ongoing practice, there are certain principles you should follow to be able to execute this strategy effectively

 The 10 Principles of Kaizen